egormin/Python_UnitTesting/HowToUse.md

 ## Python Unit testing

+The link to unittest module: `https://docs.python.org/3/library/unittest.html`

 If we have the Class with name Calculator we should create the file with name test_Calculator.

 `class TestCalc(unittest.TestCase):`

-Here Class namy can by whatever, but the best practice is naming Test+something like testing class name.
+Here Class name can by whatever, but the best practice is naming Test+something like testing class name.

 Methods should have name `test_`+ what method they test.
-For example: `test_add'.
+For example: `test_add`.

 To run tests:
 ```